arnokrenslehner/LTPS/README.md

 ## PCB Production and part procurement
 The design is optimized to the standard JLC-PCB 4-layer process.
-I bought the parts from Mouser, all automotive types because it's just a private project I can't provide you with a "clean" BOM.
+I bought the parts from Mouser, all automotive types.
+Because it's just a private project I can't provide you with a "clean" BOM.

 This version here incorporates all bugfixes from the first one i built: